Skip to main content

 5.2 Notice of Application

-Before making an application to the Board, a prospective applicant must publish a notice in one or more newspapers circulating in the area of the application site indicating the following:-
+Before making an application to the Commission, a prospective applicant must publish a notice in one or more newspapers circulating in the area of the application site indicating the following:-

 • the nature and location of the proposed development,

-• that permission is being sought from the Board and that an Environmental Impact Assessment Report (EIAR), and a Natura Impact Statement (NIS) where relevant, have been prepared,
+• that permission is being sought from the Commission and that an Environmental Impact Assessment Report (EIAR), and a Natura Impact Statement (NIS) where relevant, have been prepared,

 • that the Regulations require that any such submission or observation shall state the subject matter of the submission or observation and the reasons, considerations and arguments on which it is based in full.
 (Article 217 of the Planning and Development Regulations refers),

-• that it is at the absolute discretion of the Board whether to hold an oral hearing on the case.
+• that it is at the absolute discretion of the Commission whether to hold an oral hearing on the case.
 (For further details see Strategic Infrastructure Development information on this website),

-• indicating the types of decision the Board can make in relation to the application,
+• indicating the types of decision the Commission can make in relation to the application,

 • where the proposal will require an integrated pollution prevention and control (IPPC) or Waste Licence or the Chemical Act Regulations apply, an indication of that fact – see also 5.7.4 following,